• Skip to primary navigation

 Most people find that they need to buy double the number of textured spray paint cans compared to normal spray paint cans.

-If you use indoor paint on external concrete, you’ll find that it washes away with the first decent rainstorm.
+If you use indoor paint on external concrete, you’ll find that it washes with the first decent rainstorm.
 This is obviously not ideal, so try to get it right the first time around.

 You might also enjoy